atar-axis/xpadneo/docs/README.md

 * Easy Installation
 * Agile Support and Development

+### Xbox Elite Series 2 Wireless controller

+While basic support for the Xbox Elite Series 2 Wireless controller is present, the following features are missing:
+- Profile support.
+All four profiles behave the same way currently, and there is no support for configuring them.
+- The four paddles at the bottom are currently not supported.

 ## Getting started
 ### Prerequisites
 Make sure you have installed *dkms*, *linux headers* and a bluetooth implementation (e.g. *bluez*) and their dependencies.